Kim Campbell: David Milgaard

-Prime minister (June–November 1993)
+Prime Minister (June–November 1993)

 Mulroney entered 1993 facing a statutory federal election.
 By then, his popularity had markedly declined, and polls suggested that the Tories would be heavily defeated if he led them into that year's election.
 In February 1993, Mulroney announced his retirement from politics, to take effect after his successor had been chosen.
 Campbell entered the party leadership race to succeed Mulroney.
-Campbell had served in four cabinet portfolios prior to running for the party leadership, including three years as minister of justice, and garnered support of more than half the PC caucus when she declared for the leadership.
+Campbell had served in four cabinet portfolios prior to running for the party leadership, including three years as minister of justice, and garnered the support of more than half the PC caucus when she declared for the leadership.

 She defeated Jean Charest at the Progressive Conservative leadership convention that June, and Governor General Ray Hnatyshyn appointed her prime minister on June 25.
 As a concession to Charest, Campbell appointed him to the posts of deputy prime minister and minister of industry, science, and technology—the first largely symbolic, and the second a significant cabinet portfolio position.

 After becoming party leader and prime minister, Campbell set about reorganizing the cabinet.
 She cut it from 35 to 23 ministers; she consolidated ministries by creating three new ministries: Health, Canadian Heritage, and Public Security.
 Campbell extensively campaigned during the summer, touring the nation and attending barbecues and other events.
 In August 1993, a Gallup Canada poll showed Campbell as having a 51% approval rating, which placed her as Canada's most popular prime minister in 30 years.
 By the end of the summer, her personal popularity had increased greatly, far surpassing that of Liberal Party leader Jean Chrétien.
 Support for the Progressive Conservative Party had also increased to within a few points of the Liberals, while the Reform Party had been reduced to single digits.

 Campbell was the first Canadian prime minister not to have resided at 24 Sussex Drive since that address became the official home of the prime minister of Canada in 1951.
 Mulroney remained at 24 Sussex while renovations on his new home in Montreal were being completed.
 Campbell instead took up residence at Harrington Lake, the PM's summer and weekend retreat, located in rural Quebec, north of Ottawa, and she did not move into 24 Sussex after Mulroney left.
-Like Charles Tupper and John Turner, Campbell never faced a Parliament during her brief tenure, as her term was filled by the summer break and the election campaign.

-1993 election
+1993 federal election

-Campbell waited as long as she could before asking Hnatyshyn to dissolve Parliament on September 8.
-Only weeks before Parliament was due to expire.
+Campbell waited as long as she could before asking Hnatyshyn to dissolve Parliament on September 8, only weeks before Parliament was due to expire.
 The election was scheduled for October 25, the latest date it could be legally held under Section 4 of the Canadian Charter of Rights and Freedoms.

 The Progressive Conservatives (PCs) were optimistic that they would be able to remain in power, and if not, would at least be a strong opposition to a Liberal minority government.